MihaiMilitaru/BattleShips-MobileApp/README.md

 # BattleShips-MobileApp

-the source code is in the branch master.
+the source code is in the branch master if it doesn't work on branch main.

 Members of the teams: